Scenery Description

 Interestingly, SVMI is considered to be the DC9 enthusiast heaven.
 DC9s (on their -30 and -50 series versions) were once the backbone of the Avensa and Aeropostal fleets.
 Being strong and reliable, those same aircraft have been handed down from airline to airline and still constitute the bulk of SVMI's domestic and regional operations.

 SVMI is located in the only sizable portion of semi-flat land between the mountains surrounding the city of Caracas and the Caribbean Sea.
 Numerous development and renovation projects have resulted in the current terminal complex that includes a Domestic Terminal and an International Terminal.
 Those facilities have been in operation since the late 1970s.
-At opening, they boasted major works of art by local artists that include the floor of the passenger check-in hall in the international terminal and two enormous colored glass murals in the check-in hall of the domestic terminal.
+At opening, they boasted major works of art by local artists that include the floor of the passenger check-in hall in the international terminal and two enormous coloured glass murals in the check-in hall of the domestic terminal.
 Both pieces have been preserved and can still be admired today.
 The most recent round of improvements still underway resulted in the expansion and complete renovation and modernization both inside and out of the international terminal.
 We have rendered both terminals as they exist today with luxury of detail.

 SVMI has two semi-parallel runways, 9/27 and 10/28, the former being the original runway that has been in operation for many decades.
 When runway 9/27 was the only runway, the approach to runway 9 (used 99% of the time due to the prevailing trade winds from the east) was considered one of the most dangerous approaches, especially at night or under low visibility conditions without the advantages of an ILS.
 We invite you to explore SVMI to find our the reason for such distinction.
 Runway 10/28 entered operation at the same time as the current terminals did, easing the challenges of the approach.
 Nonetheless, minor deviations from the proper approach course will continue to result in unscheduled, violent landings either on the side of a mountain or in the Caribbean Sea.